Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Experiments

 Regarding future tumor prediction and source tumor segmentation tasks, the model achieves an overall DSC of $0.719\pm 0.13$ and $0.849\pm0.09$ respectively.
 We also noticed that unknown treatment type (e.g. second surgery on P-1) and uncommon glioma type (e.g. secondary glioblastoma of P-2) had a significant impact on the model's prediction of tumor growth.
 Patients (P-3-4-5) with primary glioblastomas taking standard treatments (CRT/TMZ) obtained better tumor growth prediction than other patients (P-1-2) (ref to Table~\ref{tab: patient}), and the treatment-day range of $221-365$ is the most difficult time spot for predicting tumor progression among all treatment days (ref to Table~\ref{tab: treat}).
 Figure~\ref{box_plot} illustrates the distributions of RVD and DSC for predicted future tumor and source tumor respectively across different grouped treatment days.
 Note that outliers of RVD are not shown for simplicity and better visualization reasons, whereas outliers for DSC are shown as marker '$\times$'.
 We also illustrate pair correlation distributions of GT-Vol (short for the ground-truth future tumor volume on a slice), and Pred-Vol (short for predicted future tumor volume) across all test patients on different treatments and day ranges in Figure~\ref{fig:rel_plot},~\ref{fig:pair_plot1} and~\ref{fig:pair_plot2}.
-From these figures, it can be seen that: \begin{itemize} \item GT-Vol and Pred-Vol have a similar distribution with similar mean and variance on each test patient with a strong positive correlation, and the overall slope of the regression line (Figure~\ref{fig:pair_plot1}), is close to 1, indicating that there is a good growth prediction that matches ground-truth in general, whereas Figure~\ref{fig:pair_plot1} and~\ref{fig:pair_plot2} show that P-2 has over-predictions on tumor growth during TMZ treatment days 51-365, and P-1 has significantly more outliers than most other patients, e.g., under-prediction on day 267 (gt-vol greater than pred-vol), and over-prediction on day 365 (pred-vol greater than gt-vol). \item The treatment CRT has more points concentrated around the regression line than the TMZ treatment, which has more scattered points with some obvious outliers.
-Particularly for patients P-1 and P-2, see Figure~\ref{fig:rel_plot} and~\ref{fig:pair_plot1}, there are more outliers in 221-365 and 366-720 day ranges, indicating that the tumor growth prediction becomes worse, which also suggests that the two patients had some abnormal changes or interventions during this period.
-In this work, we know the possible reason is that, for P-1, the patient had a second surgery on days 267-365 during the TMZ course, whereas for P-2, the patient at the time of diagnosis was classified as secondary glioblastoma.
-This is why we specifically show an additional treatment variable in Figure~\ref{fig:pair_plot1} i.e., the second surgery, which is divided into Pre-Sec-Surg (short for pre-second-surgery) and Post-Sec-Surg (short for post-second-surgery).
-However, our current model was trained only on two treatment types (CRT and TMZ) and assumed there is no second surgery intervention during both CRT and TMZ courses. \end{itemize}
+From these figures, it can be seen that: \begin{itemize} \item GT-Vol and Pred-Vol have a similar distribution with similar mean and variance on each test patient with a strong positive correlation, and the overall slope of the regression line (Figure~\ref{fig:pair_plot1}), is close to 1, indicating that there is a good growth prediction that matches ground-truth in general, whereas Figure~\ref{fig:pair_plot1} and~\ref{fig:pair_plot2} show that P-2 has over-predictions on tumor growth during TMZ treatment days 51-365, and P-1 has significantly more outliers than most other patients, e.g., under-prediction on day 267 (gt-vol greater than pred-vol), and over-prediction on day 365 (pred-vol greater than gt-vol).
+We also computed Pearson correlation coefficients~\cite{cohen2009pearson} between GT-Vol and Pred-Vol across different day ranges, patients, and treatment types as shown in Figure~\ref{fig:correlation}.
+These quantitative results highlight strong positive correlations in most day groups, except for the 221–365 group, where the correlation drops significantly due to the increased variability caused by outliers (e.g., patients undergoing second surgery or having secondary glioblastomas).
+Among individual patients, P-3, P-4, and P-5 demonstrate strong correlations of $0.980$, $0.933$, and $0.908$, respectively, indicating consistent prediction accuracy for these cases.
+However, P-1 and P-2 exhibit lower correlations of $0.670$ and $0.419$, respectively, primarily due to P-1 undergoing a second surgery and P-2 presenting with a secondary glioblastoma, both of which deviate from the training distribution.
+The predictions correlate more strongly with ground truth volumes under CRT treatment compared to TMZ.
+This disparity likely reflects the broader variability in tumor response during TMZ treatment, as highlighted in the following discussion section.